-The City of Placentia implements a comprehensive stormwater program as required by the federal Clean Water Act amendments of 1987.
+The City of Placentia implements a comprehensive stormwater program as required by the federal Clean Water Act.
 The program is designed to reach residents and businesses in the city with the overall goal of reducing stormwater pollutants that enter the storm drain system and minimizing potential water quality impacts to nearby creeks, channels, and rivers.

 Improving Stormwater Quality

 The storm drain system is designed to prevent flooding by carrying excess rainwater away from streets; it is not designed to be a waste disposal system.
 Unlike the sewer system, which carries water from your indoor drains to wastewater treatment plants, the storm drain system releases untreated water into channels, rivers, and ultimately the ocean.

 The City of Placentia would like to remind you not to trash where you splash.
 During rain events, trash and debris in City streets flow directly to the ocean.
 Please keep our waterways and oceans clean.
 For more information, visit the County's website on stormwater pollution prevention, h2oc.org.

 Runoff from homes and businesses may contain water pollution that has harmful effects on downstream creeks, rivers, bays, and the ocean, which can impair recreational use and wildlife habitat.
 You can help control water contamination by being aware of the sources and the activities that contribute to stormwater pollution.

 A little water from rain or a garden hose can carry automotive and household toxic materials through the storm drain to the flood control channel and eventually the ocean.
 Urban pollutants that can wind up in the street include:

 - Construction debris